 IFRS 9's impairment requires the use of forward-looking information to recognise expected credit losses.
 The Group uses the simplified approach on the expected credit loss measurements for trade receivables based on a provision matrix.
 The Group considers risks related to the clients that it deals with in the industries it operates in to calculate the expected credit loss measurements.
 The Group's clients have been fairly consistent over an extensive period of time, making it possible to consider the past events, current conditions, reasonable and supportable forecasts available in the determination of default and the expected credit loss measurements.
-Default is defined as the counterparty's failure to meet its contractual obligations.
 Writing off financial assets is when the Group acknowledges that it may not recover the money owed by the counterparty.
 The Group is not exposed to significant credit risk due to the nature of trade receivables which consists mainly of blue-chip mining clients across the world.